Aboubakar scores as Besiktas silence 10-man Istanbul Basaksehir | Goal.com

 During the international break, the 28-year-old got three goals in two Africa Cup of Nations qualifying games as the Indomitable Lions completed a double over Mozambique.

-He continued with his notable goalscoring run helping the Black Eagles shrug off their 3-1 defeat to Gaziantep FK their last time out.
+He continued with his notable goalscoring run, helping the Black Eagles shrug off their 3-1 defeat to Gaziantep FK last time out.

 With the first-half of the keenly contested affair heading for a goalless draw, captain Atiba Hutchinson tucked home a corner-kick from Brazilian midfielder Souza in the 44th minute.